MegaManSec/JoshuaHu/_posts/2024-02-02-enrolling-hardware-keys-2fa-google-workspace.md

 ---

-It seems that you can no longer _register_ a FIDO2 compliant hardware token, like a Yubikey, as a 2-factor-authentication method on Google.
+It seems that you can no longer _register_ a FIDO2 compliant hardware token, like a Yubikey, as 2-factor-authentication method on Google.
 It can now _only_ be registered as a Passkey.
 If you have previously registered it as a 2fa hardware key, it still works: it's just that the registration interface is gone.

 I suppose it's the natural progression of things, but it is a bit annoying if you're not ready for Passkeys yet.